-PAEDIATRICS: the RAGG category can be found via the Paediatric Formulary app, available on both iOS and Android devices.
-Search 'Paediatric Formulary' in the app store.
+PAEDIATRICS: the RAGG category can be found via the Paediatric Formulary app, which can either be downloaded to both iOS and Android devices, or accessed via desktop using the Clinibee platform.
+Search 'Paediatric Formulary' in the app store or login to www.clinibee.com.
+Clinicians working within primary care can contact their borough medicines optimisation teams (see end of document) for login details to access the Clinibee platform.